bmo-node/bmo/docs/recipes/helloWorld/README.md

 npm install @b-mo/cli @b-mo/extension-run
 ```

-after that lets add a script to run our application in the scripts section of the package.json add:
+After that, lets add a script to run our application in the scripts section of the package.json add:

 ```json
 {